Pirate101: Characters

-Kane, Kane’s Court, and the Armada serve as the game’s main antagonists.

 Plot

-The game opens with the player character, a young pirate orphan, imprisoned aboard a ship in Skull Island after rebelling against the Armada.
-Boochbeard and Mr Gandry rescue the player from the ship and send them to the hub of Skull Island to meet Captain Horace Avery, an extremely wealthy retired pirate who is the owner and steward of the entire Skyway.
-The player does quests for Avery in order to earn their keep, eventually being sent to discover pieces of a map to El Dorado, a long-lost world made entirely of gold.
+The game opens with the player character, a young pirate orphan, being recused and then escaping from an Armada-operated prison ship in Skull Island.
+The first section of the game involves the player completing various quests for Captain Avery, an extremely wealthy retired pirate who is the owner and steward of the entire Skyway.
+The player does quests for Avery in order to earn their keep, eventually being sent on a quest to discover pieces of a map that could lead them to El Dorado, a long-lost world made entirely of gold.
+The Armada, meanwhile, is racing the player to obtain the same map pieces.

 The player travels to various worlds of the Spiral—such as the imperial China-themed MooShu and the American frontier-themed Cool Ranch—in search of the map pieces.
-The player collects the majority of the pieces and defeats members of Kane’s Court as the game progresses.

-Presently, the game’s finale is set in Valencia, an Italian Renaissance-themed world which is where Kane and the Armada originate.
-The world is dominated by an enormous floating machine, which Kane intends to use to destroy the Spiral.
-The player ultimately defeats Kane, though Queen is left alive.
-The game’s plot is yet to be concluded beyond this point.
+Eventually, after the player collects three of the seven map pieces and the Armada collect two, the player confronts and defeats the Armada leader Kane, although his greatest creation Queen escapes, and the player receives a message from their parents' ghosts telling them to abandon their quest for El Dorado, and that they are proud of them for saving the Spiral.

+A second arc of the game (still in development) starts with the player rescuing Sinbad (who then joins their crew) and performing various adventures with him, until it is interrupted by another message from their parents warning vaguely about a shadow coming for El Dorado, and revealing that their previous message was a forgery.
+The player then travels to two different underworlds (Tartarus and Duat) in order to investigate what is happening to their parents, eventually revealing another enemy racing them to El Dorado, who leaves them an ominous warning.